Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If you think that your dog may be suffering from a Ehrlichiosis, contact our vets at Germantown Animal Hospital in Cordova to book an urgent appointment for your dog.
+If you think that your dog may be suffering from a Ehrlichiosis, contact our vets at Germantown Parkway Animal Hospital in Cordova to book an urgent appointment for your dog.

 Ehrlichiosis in dogs - symptoms and treatments, Cordova Animal Hospital